elsampsa/valkka-examples/docs/_build/html/_sources/pitfalls.rst.txt

 **5\.
 Disable OpenGL composition.**

 In a KDE based system, go to *System Settings => Display and Monitor => Compositor* and uncheck "Enable compositor on startup".
 After that, you still have to restart your X-server (i.e. do logout and login).
 CTRL-ALT-F12 might also work.
+In Xcfe based desktop, do *Settings Manager -> Window Manager Tweaks -> Compositor -> uncheck Enable Display Compositor*.

 **6\.
 Is your IP camera's time set correctly?**